haohsin0303/COMS-6111-Project-2/README.md

 Finally, the code prints the number of extracted relations, the number of sentences with annotations, and the total number of sentences.

-The function returns the set of extracted relations X, which is redefined in `main.py`.
+The function returns the set of extracted relations X, which is redefined in `main.py` along with the updated default dictionary res, which is used for confidence comparisons in the `extract_relations()` function.

 ### GPT3
 In GPT3, we first instantiate the custom class GPT3.
 The object takes the OpenAI key, the OpenAI model we will use (text-davinci-003), the temperature, the integer R, and the seed query Q.